Phoenix: A Modular and Versatile Framework for C/C++ Pointer Analysis: Evaluation

 \section{Evaluation}

 \textbf{Analysis Performance}.
-We evaluate Phoenix against SVF~\cite{sui2016svf}, a state-of-the-art, actively maintained, and widely used pointer analysis framework for C/C++.
-We evaluate two \ToolName\ configurations and compare them against the closest corresponding SVF analyses:
+We evaluate \ToolName\ against SVF~\cite{sui2016svf}, a state-of-the-art, actively maintained, and widely used pointer analysis framework for C/C++.
+Using the notation defined in \cref{sec:intro}, we consider two comparisons.
+First, \ToolName-FICI is compared with SVF-FICI; both are flow-insensitive and context-insensitive Andersen-style analyses.
+Second, because SVF does not provide an exhaustive flow- and context-sensitive analysis, \ToolName-FSCS is compared with SVF-FSCI, SVF's flow-sensitive but context-insensitive configuration. \ToolName-FSCS is flow-sensitive and uses the configuration of 2-CFA for context sensitivity.